richardbuckle/AdvancedJenkins/blogpost/Advanced-Jenkins.md

 Now that you've got a running config, play around.
 Break a unit test, or introduce a static analyzer warning and see Jenkins report it.
 Drill down into the unit test and coverage reports to get a sense of what's available.

-I hope that this article hase been useful and will help you get a lot more out of Jenkins!
+I hope that this article has been useful and will help you get a lot more out of Jenkins!
 Comments, questions and errata can be sent to @RichardBuckle on [Twitter](https://twitter.com/RichardBuckle) or [App.net](https://alpha.app.net/richardbuckle).

 Shameless plug: I am available for contract iOS and Mac development.
 If you are interested in hiring me, please see [http://www.sailmaker.co.uk/]().